Logo The Horse Information Resource

 Back to Zedonks

-Zedonks, conversely, can be ridden and are more donkey like in temperament, but still have much of a zebra's looks, especially those beautiful stripes.
+Zedonks, conversely, can be ridden and are more donkey like in temperament, but reportedly, with some of the "edge" of the Zebra.
+They still have much of a zebra's looks, especially those beautiful stripes.
 Though, ze-donk breeders contend that you must work with them frequently to maintain their trust and milder disposition or there is some reversion to a wilder animal, though less so than a purebred zebra.

 The character pictured above lives at a horse farm about 40 minutes from my home in Connecticut.
 He was the size of a pony when I took this photo, perhaps in the range of 13 hh or so.
 You'll notice his conformation is different than a typical horse from his thicker neck and bigger, donkey-like ears to his tail and hindquarters.
 Their population in this country is reportedly only in the hundreds at this time, though interest is them growing due to the appeal of their stripes.